 This catalog supersedes and replaces all previous catalogs and other statements covering the topics included herein.
 The university catalog provides much student help for academics and other areas of college life, as does the Student Handbook.
 Consult both for a full understanding of Simpson University expectations.
 Where conflict exists between any of these sources, the most recent rule, regulation or policy will be controlling.
-Programs of Study

-C impson University offers 24 majors for traditional students seek- \mathcal{J} ing a four-year Bachelor of Arts or Bachelor of Science degree, 23 minors, two Associate of Arts degrees, and three certificate programs.
+S impson University offers 27 majors for traditional students seeking a four-year Bachelor of Arts or Bachelor of Science degree, 24 minors, two Associate of Arts degrees, and three certificate programs.
 Various off-campus study options are also available.